 Either way, sit down and make some goals that you want to achieve while you’re decluttering.
 Maybe you want to get rid of half of the things you own, or maybe you want to have your house completely decluttered in one weekend.

-Maybe you want to take a free decluttering challenge to push yourself past your limits, or maybe you just want to have a relaxing time and enjoy decluttering.
+Maybe you want to challenge yourself to a decluttering challenge to push yourself past your limits, or maybe you just want to have a relaxing time and enjoy decluttering.

 Whatever it is you want to do, write down your goals so you know what it is that you’re working towards.